 Shauna Thomas (Deputy Principal/Tumuaki Tuarua) leads the Pastoral Team consisting of our Youth Worker, Fiti Leota, and Guidance Counsellor, Bobi Dawson, who work intensively to support the well-being of our students.
-Chris Duffy is in school as a Social Worker and we also have two Registered School Nurses, Sue Iles and Allison Freemantle.
+We also have two Registered School Nurses, Allison Freemantle and Joanne Longstaff.
 Amie Waaka is their admin assistant.

-Also part of the tam are Lance Watene, Student and Whānau Engagement Mentor and Whaea Dee, Kaimanaaki.
+Also part of the team are Lance Watene, Student and Whānau Engagement Mentor and Chris Pongi, Check and Connect Mentor